utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/using-a-mock-server.md

 To view a mock server, select **Mock Servers** in the sidebar, and then select a mock server.

 * The available endpoints are listed under **Endpoint Stubs**.
-Each endpoint stub can have one or more scenarios, which represent different ways of using an endpoint.
+Each endpoint stub can have one or more scenarios, representing different ways of using an endpoint.
 Learn more about [endpoint stubs and scenarios](/docs/designing-and-developing-your-api/mocking-data/mocking-endpoints/).
 * The available server responses are listed under **Server Stubs**.
 You can use server responses to simulate internal server errors and other 5xx status codes.
 Learn more about [server responses](/docs/designing-and-developing-your-api/mocking-data/mocking-server-responses/).
 * To get the URL of the mock server, select <img alt="Copy icon" src="https://assets.postman.com/postman-docs/icon-copy-v9.jpg#icon" width="15px"> **Copy URL**.
 By default, mock servers are publicly available.
 To make a mock server private, [configure access control](#configuring-a-mock-server) for the mock server.
 * To view more details, select the information icon <img alt="Information icon" src="https://assets.postman.com/postman-docs/icon-information-v9-5.jpg#icon" width="16px"> in the right sidebar.
 You can view the mock server URL, the associated collection and environment (if any), and usage information.